 Desensitizing lubricants can also be used to treat premature ejaculation.
 They contain a mild anesthetic (7.5 percent benzocaine) that causes a temporary numbing sensation after being applied to the skin.
 The purpose of this desensitization is to help men to keep their erections and to postpone ejaculation.
 Since the penis has less sensation, sexual pleasure could be reduced.
 Wearing a condom when you use these products can help so that the lube can’t rub off onto your partner's body, diminishing sensation and pleasure for him or her as well.
 Desensitizing lubes are water-soluble, not oil-based, and so they can be used with latex condoms.
 They are available over the counter.
 Durex Play Longer is one of the most commonly available desensitizing lubes.

 If you suspect that the main cause of your premature ejaculation is anxiety, meeting with a mental health professional to address this issue can be an essential step in treating the problem.
-If you are a Brown student, you can make an appointment with Psychological Services by calling 401.863-3476.
+If you are a Brown student, you can make an appointment with Counseling and Psychological Services by calling 401.863-3476.

 Talk with a doctor if you ejaculate sooner than you and your partner wish during most sexual encounters.
 Although you may feel you should be able to fix the problem on your own, you may need treatment to help you achieve and sustain a satisfying sex life.
 Most men will experience premature ejaculation at some point in their lives, especially when they are young, but if the problem persists then you shouldn’t hesitate to seek medical help.